 The benefits of stretching include improved circulation and the relaxation of tight muscles.
 Stretching gently and consistently can also give you better flexibility, mobility and decrease your pain.

-This strategy will vary greatly depending on where your pain is located and how severe it is.
+The type of exercise program you should follow to reduce pain will vary greatly depending on where your pain is located and how severe it is.
 However, gentle exercise that focuses on strengthening your body without aggravating existing inflammation or injury can be beneficial.